Minimum Qualifications, Equivalency and FSA

 If an applicant for a faculty position does not meet MQs as stated in Title 5 in the state and local description but possesses other qualifications that may be deemed equivalent to the Minimum Qualifications, that individual is allowed by law to apply for Equivalency (Title 5, § 53430).
 The Equivalency process is not intended to raise or lower MQs and exists to recognize alternate methods to become qualified.
 Each district, by law, must provide a method by which a faculty member may apply for Equivalency; this determination is made by the Academic Senate and recommended to the Board of Trustees.
 Upon determining Equivalency, a faculty member may teach in the discipline for which Equivalency was granted.
 The SMCCCD Board Policy which governs this process is Policy 3.05 and corresponding procedure 3.05.1.

-The Faculty Qualifications Committee (FQC) is a committee convened by the local Academic Senate pursuant to BP 3.05.1 to determine equivalency in any case where an applicant does not meet MQs.
-Local senates may convene these committees as needed, or they may decide to set up a standing committee that reviews these applications.
+The Faculty Equivalency Committee (FEC) is a committee convened by the local Academic Senate pursuant to BP 3.05.1 to determine equivalency in any case where an applicant does not meet MQs.

 Faculty Service Areas